JamieHeather/stitchr/README.md

 #### A note on CDR3 C-terminal residues

 `Stitchr` assumes that the J gene will not undergo deletion past the C-terminal residue of the CDR3 junction (which occurs approximately in the middle of the J).
 Thus the code looks for the appropriate residue at the end of the CDR3, which in the majority of cases will be a phenylalanine (F).
-However in some cases it might be something else, like a W (not uncommon in human TRAJ/mice genes) or even something more exotic like a C, L or J (which occur in certain mouse J genes).
+However in some cases it might be something else, like a W (not uncommon in human TRAJ/mice genes) or even something more exotic like a C, L or H (which occur in certain mouse J genes).
 Note that most of these non-F/W residues are found in J genes with a predicted ['ORF' IMGT status](http://www.imgt.org/IMGTScientificChart/SequenceDescription/IMGTfunctionality.html), and thus might not contribute to functioning TCRs, but `stitchr` will still let you generate a plausible sequence using them.

 ### Generating new IMGT input files